MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/javascript/extensibility.md

 );
 ```

-## Extensibility with the JS SDK prior to version 2.0
+## Extensibility with the JavaScript SDK prior to version 2.0

 ### Custom elements